• What type of kerbs do Tobermore manufacture?

 • What precautions should I take when lifting Fusion and Textured Kerbs?

-Maintenance and Safety: Ensure the equipment is well maintained.
+It is the installers responsibility to ensure the correct equipment is being used and it is well maintained.
 Injuries can occur if lifting equipment is not maintained.
-Care should also be taken with the handle grips,when worn or loose, may allow operatives’ hands to slip on the equipment.
+Care should also be taken with the handle grips, when worn or loose, as they may allow operatives’ hands to slip on the equipment.

 • Can Fusion and Textured kerbs be lifted with Mechanical Lifting Equipment?